BBQ Competition

 Get ready for the ultimate showdown at Grillstock!
 Our updated competition page is here, featuring four epic cooking categories that are sure to fire up your taste buds!

-Masters & Backyard (KCBS & OKBS Sanctioned)
+Masters (KCBS & OKBS Sanctioned)

-Whether you’re a seasoned pro or a backyard BBQ enthusiast, the KCBS Sanctioned Masters and Backyard divisions offer a chance to showcase your skills and go head-to-head with the best of the best.
+Whether you’re a seasoned pro or a backyard BBQ enthusiast, the KCBS Sanctioned Masters divisions offer a chance to showcase your skills and go head-to-head with the best of the best.
 Perfect your flavors, sharpen your techniques, and compete for glory!

 Rib Burn (Rib Cook-Off Association Sanctioned)